swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 its `add_subplot` [method]({{ page.root }}/reference/#method).
 The `add_subplot` method takes 3
 parameters.
-The first denotes how many total rows of subplots there are, the second parameter refers to the total number of subplot columns, and the final parameter denotes which subplot your variable is referencing to (left-to-right, top-to-bottom).
+The first denotes how many total rows of subplots there are, the second parameter refers to the total number of subplot columns, and the final parameter denotes which subplot your variable is referencing (left-to-right, top-to-bottom).
 Each subplot is stored in a different variable (`axes1`, `axes2`, `axes3`).
 Once a subplot is created, the axes can be titled using the `set_xlabel()` command (or `set_ylabel()`).
 Here are our three plots side by side: